Phase Separation and Ripening in a Viscoelastic Gel: Introduction

 \section{Introduction}

 Phase separation is a universal phenomenon and a fundamental concept in physics, chemistry and materials science.
 Whereas its outcome is described by equilibrium thermodynamics, it is equally important to understand the dynamics of the separation process.
 This is particularly relevant in solid, soft and biological systems where large kinetic barriers or active processes often prevent the system from reaching its equilibrium state.
 Upon formation of a new phase, domains typically grow via coalescence or via surface-tension-driven dissolution and redeposition known as Ostwald ripening~\cite{RatkeVoorhees2002}.
 However, elastic effects can markedly alter the dynamics of these processes.
 As shown in the early days of solid-state physics, nucleation and precipitation in crystalline solids cause substantial elastic stresses, which, in turn, control the shape and growth of precipitate particles and the macroscopic mechanical properties of the material~\cite{Nabarro1940}.
-Recent experiments on droplet formation within disordered polymer networks have shown that elastic stress can either arrest the coarsening process or inhibit liquid--liquid phase separation altogether~\cite{Style2018,Kim2020}.
+Recent experiments on droplet formation within disordered polymer networks have shown that elastic stress can either fully inhibit liquid--liquid phase separation or arrest the coarsening process~\cite{Style2018,Kim2020}.
+The latter can lead to migration of droplets in stiffness gradients, ``elastic ripening''~\cite{Dufresne2020}, which is supported by theoretical studies~\cite{Kothari2020,Vidal-Henriquez2020,Wei2020,Vidal-Henriquez2021,Ronceray2022}.